kaiyote/numeral-converter/README.md

   2. Run `npm install` inside the project root folder
   3. To run the tests, run `npm test`
   4. To run the app, open index.html.
 This has only been tested in latest Chrome
+    - You can also run `npm start` to fire up a console version.
+If the input contains a number, it will attempt to convert from Arabic to Roman, otherwise it'll go the other way.

 ### Elm Setup
   1. [Install Elm](http://elm-lang.org/install)